Skip to main content Go to Site Map

 BA (Hons) Illustration course information

 In our dynamic studio environments, you’ll learn to experiment, test and develop your illustration practice.
-You can explore drawing, painting, sewing and printmaking, as well as photographic, digital, moving image and interactive media.
+You can explore a range of processes and strategies from drawing, painting, and printmaking, towards photographic image, digital painting and image, moving image and motion graphics, CGI, interactive media and more!

 On BA (Hons) Illustration, you'll learn to experiment, test, and develop your work through the diverse world of illustrative practices in our studio environments.